 This is where we get into the meat of the Seahawks’ 2021 NFL Draft.
 They have obvious needs along the offensive line and on defense.
 That’s where the 6-foot-6, 326-pound Ealy comes into play.
 Projected as a potential right tackle moving forward, he’s a mauler in the run game and already excels opening up lanes.
 Ealy could even be a starter relatively early in his career.

-From there, the Seahawks go back to their MO with another physical cornerback in the 6-foot-3 Benjamin St-Juste.
+From there, the Seahawks go back to their MO with another physical cornerback in the 6-foot-2 Taylor.
 He’s an ideal fit in a Seattle scheme that likes to get physical at the line.
-Underrated as they come, the Minnesota product has a tremendous amount of upside.
+Underrated as they come, the Washington product has a tremendous amount of upside.

 As for Josh Palmer, it’s not a secret that Russell Wilson has been campaigning for the Seahawks to sign Antonio Brown.
 Short of that happening, going wide receiver in the mid rounds could make sense.
 Seattle is looking for a No. 3 behind the recently-extended Tyler Lockett and D.K.
 Metcalf.